• Skip to main content

 20 July 2015 by Gramilano 2 Comments

 Tonight, at the Lincoln Center in New York, a new Italian ballet will take to the stage which features almost only leather costumes.
-When the piece made its début in Milan two years ago, I … [Read more...] about Sabrina Brazzo & Co take their all-leather ballet to the Lincoln Center
+When the piece made its début in Milan two years ago, I wrote: A … [Read more...] about Sabrina Brazzo & Co take their all-leather ballet to the Lincoln Center

 The Kings of Dance have a Queen: Svetlana Lunkina